breakpoint7/Disclaimers/README.md

 var siteId = "<sharepoint site name or site id>";
 var listId = "<list name or list id>";</code>

+**DO NOT HARD CLIENT SECRETS INTO YOUR CODE - THIS IS FOR SAMPLE PURPOSES ONLY.
+SECRETS SHOULD BE MANAGED FROM A KEY STORE SUCH AS AZURE KEY VAULT, ETC.**

 13. Make sure this is working before testing with the add-in.
 You can rebuild the SharePointListApi project and start/debug it independently of the add-ins.

 Browse to https://localhost:7057/api/SharePointList and make sure it’s returning your list items.
 If you are getting results here, it should work with the add-in as well.